Feminist Majority Leadership Alliance

 FMLA sponsors The Vagina Monologues and Take Back the Night events in the spring and collaborates on other campus events, including residence hall programming, Women's History Month, and Welcome Week.
 Fundraising efforts supplement contributions to non-profit community organizations, campus programming, and conference leadership development opportunities.
 New members are always welcome.
 Click here to find us on Facebook, or here to check out our Instagram.

 FMLA meets at 11am on Tuesdays in Boxwood House.

 The Women's Center offers many discussion groups, as well as opportunities for students to lead their own groups.
-If you are interested in forming a group with a staff member, please contact Brit Barlup.
+If you are interested in forming a group with a staff member, please contact Bec Miller.

 Come have some fun with FMLA and the Women's Center staff on Feminist Fridays!
 Join us for creative activities, fun discussions, and feminist films.

-The first Feminist Friday will be held on September 17th from 1:30-2:30pm in Boxwood House.
+Feminist Friday meets every other Friday 2:00pm-3:00pm in Boxwood House.
 Come have fun!